-CINC is currently a one day program in which new NC State University faculty and administrators are introduced to North Carolina and its people, witnessing the impact of our land-grant initiatives throughout the state.
+CINC is a program in which new NC State University faculty and administrators are introduced to North Carolina and its people, witnessing the impact of our land-grant initiatives throughout the state.

 This program takes new faculty and EPA professionals on a tour to the hometowns of our students and introduces them to our land-grant mission at work across North Carolina.
 Taking our cue from Robert Frost, the tour is a better, if less traveled, route to a mutual understanding of who we are, what we do, and what better-informed faculty, staff, and students can do together.

 I shall be telling this with a sigh

 Two roads diverged in a wood, and I --

 I took the one less traveled by,